MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/How-to-Upgrade-a-Web-Console-to-System-Center-2016---Operations-Manager.md

 ---
-title: How to Upgrade a Web Console to System Center 2016 - Operations Manager ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 0415dfa5-bf13-4f0e-9105-8cc6cd36c6e2
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
+title:  How to Upgrade a Web Console to System Center 2016   Operations Manager ms.technology:  operations-manager ms.assetid:  0415dfa5-bf13-4f0e-9105-8cc6cd36c6e2
 ---

 # How to Upgrade a Web Console to System Center 2016 - Operations Manager
 If you have a stand-alone System Center 2012 Service Pack 1 (SP1), Operations Manager web console server, you can upgrade it to System Center 2012 R2 Operations Manager.